About arc42

 -

-The system will allow users to play against players or bots
+The system will allow users to play against bots with different difficulty levels.

 -